ddubny/ddubny.github.io/_pages/about.md

 <h4> 🍀 Where there’s a will, there’s a way.  </h4>
 <center> <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/personality1.jpg?raw=true"  style="height: auto; width: 60%;" ></center>
 <justify> I believe in the value of firsthand experience for informed decision-making, so I've always prioritized gaining practical experience in my career.
-These values have shaped me into a challenging person.
+These values have shaped me into a go-getter person.
 So I may have more failures than others.
 Nevertheless, growth can be derived from even failed experiences.
 I'll continue to try hard with motivation. </justify>

 <br> <br> <br> <br>